asyed79gatech/Generative-AI-in-Healthcare-Processing-Patient-notes-using-LLMs/README.md

 ```

-For the full transcriptions, see [transcripts.json](transcripts.json)
+For the complete file, refer to [transcripts.json](transcripts.json)

-In addition to the above `transcripts.json` file, a `test.csv` file was also provided containing tabular form of six structured questions that need to answered for each patient ID corresponding to the ID in the `transcripts.json` file.
-A glimpse of the csv file is given below:
+**2. `test.csv`**
+A structured tabular dataset with six questions for each patient note identified by its corresponding transcript ID.
+Example rows for Transcript ID: 2055:

 | Id | Transcript | Question |
 |---|------------|----------|